evisdrenova/crumb/README.md

 - support multiple edge types -> https://reactflow.dev/docs/examples/edges/markers/
 - support simple and advanced floating edges
 - support edge labels
-- refactor the shape settings component into smaller components
 - implement fonts, font sizers
 - create a custom tooltip component that takes in children and the tooltip as a prop so we can use less code
 - implement layering so i can manage z-indexes